Florida Lakewatch

 Florida Lakewatch, established in 1986, is a volunteer water-monitoring program coordinated through the University of Florida.
 This project is headquartered at Gainesville, Florida, within the campus of the University of Florida.
-Florida Lakewatch has in its history obtained funding from a number of sources, but currently is mostly funded by the state of Florida.
+Through its history, Florida Lakewatch has obtained funding from a number of sources, but it is currently mostly funded by the state of Florida.

 Volunteer involvement

 There are more than 5,400 lakes in Florida and a number of rivers.
 The Florida Lakewatch program provides support to citizens interested in monitoring lakes and providing data they collect for the program.
 The Department of Fisheries and Aquatic Sciences of the University of Florida provides faculty, staff and laboratory support to more than 1,800 volunteers.
 Reliable water chemistry data has been collected from more than 1,000 lakes from at least fifty counties.
 Florida Lakewatch works directly with citizens who live on or use lakes, rivers or waterways and are willing to participate in a long-term monitoring effort.
 These volunteers must have access to a boat, since much of the data collection must be done away from lake shores.
 Florida Lakewatch has at least basic information on 5,420 lakes in Florida.